Liech/GDExtensionProjectTemplate/README.md

 I want to use this repository as starting point to develop crossplatform compatible GD Extensions.

-My personal toolchain for nearly all of my projects that is contained in here:
+My personal toolchain + Godot set up in this project:

 * C++ as language
 * glm for having geometric vector classes